arsuq/TestSurface/README.md

 - with a specific test class and arguments, by passing a **-TheTestClassName** as a command line parameter
 - with **-all** to discover all the compatible classes and invoke their Run method.
-  Classes having *RequiresArgs = true* will be ignored as they cannot be fed with specific data because that could brake the rest of the tests.
+  Tests having *RequiresArgs = true* will be ignored as they cannot be fed with specific data because that could brake the rest of the tests.

 The ArgMap type is an IDictionary<string, List<string>> instance, produced by the ArgsParser.